- The threat

 OPM caterpillars are most easily recognised by their distinctive habit of moving about in late spring and early summer in nose-to-tail processions, from which they derive their name, and the fact that they almost exclusively live in and feed on oak trees.

-They also build distinctive white, silken webbing nests in oak trees and leave white, silken trails on the trunks and branches in early summer.
-These become discoloured after a short time, and more difficult to see as a result.
+They also build distinctive white, silken webbing nests on the trunks and branches of oak trees, and leave white, silken trails on the trunks and branches in early summer.
+These nests and trails become discoloured after a short time, and more difficult to see as a result.

-- OPM caterpillars often form a wedge-shaped procession, with one leader and subsequent rows containing several larvae
+- OPM caterpillars often form a wedge-shaped procession, with one leader and subsequent rows containing several caterpillars;

-- PPM caterpillars are more likely to form a single line of nose-to-tail larvae
+- PPM caterpillars are more likely to form a single nose-to-tail line.

-- OPM larvae are most likely to be seen in summer
+- PPM caterpillars are most likely to be found in pine trees.

-- PPM caterpillars are most likely to be found in pine trees
+- OPM caterpillars are most likely to be seen in summer;

-- OPM caterpillars are most likely to be found in oak trees
+- PPM caterpillars are most likely to be seen in winter and early spring.

-OPM caterpillars can threaten the health of oak trees because they feed on the leaves.
+TO TREES: OPM caterpillars can threaten the health of several species of oak trees (Quercus species) because they feed on the leaves.
 Large populations can strip whole oak trees bare of leaves, leaving them vulnerable to attack by other pests and diseases, and less able to withstand adverse environmental events such as drought and flood.
+They will attack other trees if they run short of oak leaves to eat, and have been observed attacking hornbeam, hazel, beech, sweet chestnut and birch trees.

-let animals touch or approach nests or caterpillars
+let animals touch or approach nests or caterpillars; and

 train or restrain pets from touching or approaching them;

-call in a pest control expert to remove infestations in your own trees
+call in a pest control expert to remove infestations in your own trees; and

 Further health advice is available from the NHS Choices website.